Bài học cùng chủ đề

 Bạn chưa đăng nhập.
 Hãy đăng nhập để làm bài thi tại đây!

-Which of the following is NOT mentioned as a country where hunting traps are placed?
+Which of the following is NOT mentioned as a characteristic of the Amur leopard?

-The word severity in paragraph 1 could be best replaced by __________.
+The word fragment in paragraph 2 could be best replaced by __________.

-The word their in paragraph 3 refers to __________.
+The word they in paragraph 2 refers to __________.

 Which of the following best paraphrases the underlined sentence in paragraph 5?